Jon Landau, Oscar-winning 'Titanic' and 'Avatar' producer, dies at 63

 Jon Landau, Oscar-winning ‘Titanic’ and ‘Avatar’ producer, dies at 63

-LOS ANGELES (AP) — Jon Landau, an Oscar-winning producer who worked closely with director James Cameron on “Titanic” and the “Avatar” series, has died.
+LOS ANGELES (AP) — Jon Landau, an Oscar-winning producer who worked closely with director James Cameron on three of the biggest blockbusters of all time, “Titanic” and two “Avatar” films, has died.
 He was 63.

 Alan Bergman, Disney Entertainment co-chairman, announced Landau’s death in a statement Saturday.
 No cause of death was given.